jahtx/jameshernandez.net/markdown-pages/1028/index.md

 <H2>Relative Paths are Confusing</H2>

 How many directories deep is the component you are working with?
-If your code is littered with `import` paths like this, you are defiinitely looking for relief.
+If your code is littered with `import` paths like this, you are definitely looking for relief.

 <CodeSection height='20' darkTheme="prism-coldark-dark" lightTheme="prism-ghcolors">
 ```tsx